cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 Step 3.
 Effort function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Complete the #TODO in the Reward Functions cell to write a reward function that helps Pupper conserve energy
+Complete the reward config cell to write a reward function that helps Pupper conserve effort.
+Which rewards should be nonzero to encourage Pupper to conserve energy?
 #.
-Run the ENVIRONMENT and TRAIN cells to load in the Pupper flat environment and train Pupper to stand up
+Run the ENVIRONMENT and TRAIN cells to load in the Pupper flat environment and train Pupper to walk forward more efficiently
 #.
 Pupper should take around 5-10 minutes to train.

 DELIVERABLE: What is your reward function (in math)?
-Why did you choose this function, and what other alternatives did you consider?
+Why did you choose this function?
+What existing rewart terms could be used be used to make Pupper conserve energy, and what are their potential pros and cons?
+Are there any rewards that could be used that are not listed?
 DELIVERABLE: Qualitatively, how does this Pupper policy compare to the previous one?
 DELIVERABLE: Screen recording of stand-up in simulation